Letian-Wang/asaprl/README.md

 # Actor and critic pretraining
 See the commands in the directory ```launch_command/prior_training``` to pretrain the actors.
 The directory indluces files below:
 1. actor_pretraining: pretrain the actor network with the expert data.
 Note that since the collected data has the ground-truth skill parameters, this 1) enable us to examine the accuracy of the recovered parameters; 2) train with both ground-truth skill parameters and recovered skill parameters, to tell their differences.
 The trained actor will be respectively saved in ```saved_model/pretrain_actor``` and ```saved_model/pretrain_actor_gt_skill```, for training with recovered and ground-truth skill parameters.
 2. critic_pretraining: pretrain the critic network, which consists of 1) roll-out the pretrained actor to collect demonstration with skill and reward information; 2) train the critic with the collected data.
-To simplify the codebase, we provide a convenient implementation for the critic pretraining by running the typical RL training by initializing the actor with pretrained weight.
+To simplify the codebase, we provide a convenient implementation for the critic pretraining by running the typical RL training by initializing and freezing the actor with pretrained weight.
 The trained model will be saved in ```saved_model/experiment_name```.
 Note that you will need to modify ```ACTOR_PRIOR_LOAD_DIR``` to specify the location of the pretrained actor.